 Following the verdict, Anaheim City Attorney Michael Houston said the jury came to a “conclusion that’s not just good for the city but good for the community.”

 “No one” wants to take someone’s life, he said.

 Huizar said police “took something from me I will never get back” and vowed to appeal the ruling to the U.S. 9th Circuit Court of Appeals.

 “We’re disappointed but we’re not broken,” she said.

-The jury was told to base their decision on what Bellannack knew at the time of the shooting, and jury foreman Mark Ross said he and his fellow jurors believed Bellannack’s statements that he was in fear for his life.
+The jury was told to base their decision on what Bennallack knew at the time of the shooting, and jury foreman Mark Ross said he and his fellow jurors believed Bennallack’s statements that he was in fear for his life.